walshification/workout-django-app/README.md

 I created the `AbstractExercise` because I realized the `Routine` needed, essentially, an exercise template, and a separate model would be needed to handle particular instances of a user _performing_ the exercise.
 This allowed my logic in the views to remain eaasier to read and intuitive than if the routines and workouts had shared the same exercise model.

 I wrote utility functions on two of the models to make displaying them easier in the templates while keeping that presentational logic outside of the templates. `Routine` got a `__str__` method, and `Exercise` got a `set_summary` property that was very handy for the `history` page.

+#### The Views

+At 190 lines, this is the longest file I wrote completely.
+I leaned heavily on Django's native toolset to develop a lot of complex behavior very quickly.

+`Register` handles the form submissions for new users and logs them in, redirecting to the index page.

+`index` shows the button to start a new workout.

+`RoutineList` shows a list of the user's created Routines and their exercises.

+`CreateRoutine` handles form submissions when users create a new routine.
+These then become available in the workout form.
+Redirects to the create workout form.

+`CreateWorkout` handles the form submissions when users want to start a new workout.
+The form is populated with their routines, allowing them to start a workout based on that routine.
+When submitted, any existing workouts that have not been completed are marked as completed, and a new `Workout` is created along with new `Exercise` instances based on the chosen routine's abstract exercises.
+Redirects to the active workout page for that workout.

+`CreateSet` handles form submissions for exercise sets.
+It displays a form for weight and reps and associates them with the active workout.
+It redirects to the active workout page and displays the updated set information for a seemless workout experience.

+`UpdateWorkout` handles a workout in-progress until it is completed.
+It displays a form for adding sets to the active workout's exercises, marking the user's progress through the workout.
+To add a set, the user must go to a separate form and come back.
+I had hoped to make the form out of JavaScript so it was easier to add sets to exercises (or even add-on exercises) to a dynamic form, but I ran out of time.
+When submitted, the workout is marked as completed, and it redirects to the exercise history page.

+`WorkoutHistory` displays the user's completed workouts in reverse chronological order (most recent first).

+#### The Forms

+Django forms are straightforward things when constructing relatively simple webpages and web forms.
+I relied on Django's way of doing that for simplicity.
+The following forms exist to manage user input:

+* `CreateWorkoutForm`: Creates an active workout.
+* `UpdateWorkoutForm`: Completes an active workout.
+* `CreateSetForm`: Creates a completed set for an exercise in an active workout.
+* `CreateRoutineForm`: Creates a routine with exercises with which a user can start a workout.

+#### The URLs

+Mappings for the exercise pages to their associated views.
+They include:

+* `/exercises/` for the index.
+* `/exercises/routines` for the routines list.
+* `/exercises/create` to create an active workout.
+* `/exercises/active` to participate in an active workout.
+* `/exercises/history` to view a user's workout history.
+* `/exercises/<slug:exercise_id>/sets/create` for creating an exercise's set (where `exercise_id` is the ID of the particular exercise.
+* `/exercises/routines/create` for creating new routines.